Gadoof/Gadoof/mde_bypass_cron.md

 ### Looking into some potential EDR bypass techniques against Microsoft Defender for Endpoint specifically on Ubuntu 20.04.

 I've been really interested in looking into bypass techniques ever since I got into cybersecurity, and I remember when I was a junior pentester, the general notion was that EDR was an advanced form of Antivirus (AV) and it was changing the game in terms of adding complexity to attack.

 Eventually, I found out that really, all it takes is a dedicated attacker to perform recon against a target, determine the EDR that the target is using, and then to spend some dev time researching a bypass.
 I was under the impression that this took quite a bit of resources, especially when talking about some of the better EDR solutions out there.
 From what I could tell, these included Crowdstrike, Microsoft, Cylance, CarbonBlack, and a few others depending on who you talk to.

-This reminds me of the Big Short...everyone assumes EDR is good, but nobody really looks at it.
+This reminds me of the _Big Short_...everyone assumes EDR is good, but nobody really looks at it.
 So, let's actually take a look at one of the bigger EDR's on the market and how well they're doing defending Linux operating systems, starting specifically with Ubuntu 20.04, _not for any particular reason other than maybe my latest hatred for [RedHat's recent design decisions](https://www.phoronix.com/news/Red-Hat-Open-Source-Commitment)._

 #### Let's get it